Marco Maugeri - My house in Sicily

 In fact, perfect houses do not exist, and when considering your target, you must accept compromises based on your priorities and budget.
 It then falls to you to turn your house into your “home,” and as you know, this requires dedication and passion.

-Townhouses offer the convenience and services, but they are seldom equipped with panoramic terraces.
-Sea towns are usually busy and noisy in summer, but quiet outside the season.
-Villages in hilly areas offer breathtaking views and affordable living, but in most cases, they are only accessible by car.
+Townhouses offer convenience and services, but they are seldom equipped with panoramic terraces.
+Sea towns are usually busy and noisy in summer, and sometimes too quiet outside the season.

 Therefore, when defining your target, you should first understand your real needs and what you are genuinely seeking.
 The budget you need to consider varies greatly depending on your requests.

-For guidance, some options for choices include: a town house, a seafront house, a countryside house, a house with or without a terrace, a house with or without a garden, a house with or without stairs, a house with a panoramic view, a silent house, a house with parking space, a house well connected to public transport, a house for those who do not drive, a house with a pool, a traditional or historic house, land on which to build a house, or a house to be rented or used for one’s own needs.
+For guidance, some options include: a town house, a seafront house, a countryside house, a house with or without a terrace, a house with or without a garden, a house with or without stairs, a house with a panoramic view, a quiet house, a house with a parking space, a house well connected to public transport, a house for those who do not drive, a house with a pool, a traditional or historic house, land on which to build a house, a house to be rented or used for one’s own needs.

 To see a description of the different places where we operate, click here.